14113p/comp0035_cw1_2021-22/comp0035_coursework1.md

 Issues blocking my progress (state ‘None’ if there are no issues):
 - can't run code using venv, have to test on global python installation.
     Reason: pip installing packages to wrong directory

 ### Report 2
+What I did in the last week:
+- Solved the package installation directory problem - venv was created and active for interpreting, but not properly activated for pip.
+- Defined the business need (WIP)
+- Downloaded the first batch of raw data, run first overview

+What I plan to do in the next week:
+- Have a deeper look into the data
+- Attempt to merge the datasheets into one
+- Have an initial look at the tmdb API

+Issues blocking my progress (state ‘None’ if there are no issues):
+- None

 ### Report 3